Mai Murakami: 2014–2015

 Murakami competed at the 2014 Pacific Rim Championships, placing fourth with the team, sixth on the floor exercise, seventh on the uneven bars and balance beam, and ninth in the all-around.
 She then placed sixth in the all-around at the All-Japan Championships and fourth at the NHK Cup.
 She secured a berth for the 2014 World Championships team by winning the floor exercise title at the All-Japan Event Championships.
 At the World Championships, she helped Japan advance into the team final and finish eighth.
 After the World Championships, she finished the season by placing fifth in the all-around at the Glasgow World Cup and then winning the vault and floor exercise events at the Toyota International.

 At the 2015 All-Japan Championships, Murakami placed tenth in the all-around, and she placed eighth in the all-around at the NHK Cup.
-Due to these results, she was initially named as the second alternate for the 2015 World Championships team, but an injury to teammate Yuki Uchiyama led to her joining the team.
-The Japanese team placed fifth in the team final, and she placed sixth in the all-around, the best finish by a Japanese woman in six years.
+Due to these results, she was initially named as the second alternate for the 2015 World Championships team, who subsequently replaced an injured Yuki Uchiyama with Murakami and placed fifth in the team final.
+Murakami's sixth-placed finish in the all-around was the best result by a Japanese woman since 2009.